-The renovation included upgrading entrance areas, staircases, and common spaces; along with the full refurbishment of each of the seven floors.
-Energy efficiency was prioritised through improved insulation, motion-sensor LED lighting, and watersaving upgrades.
-Individual smart meters were installed on each floor and integrated into a building management system (BMS) for better energy management.
+The renovation included upgrading entrance areas, staircases, and common spaces; along with the full refurbishment of each of the seven floors. insulation, motion-sensor LED lighting, and watersaving upgrades.
+Individual smart meters were management system (BMS) for better energy management.